seranahana/Devola/README.md

 # Devola
-Devola - ARP Spoofing Detection Tool v0.2 beta
+Devola - ARP Spoofing Detection Tool v1.0

 Not actually the best, but open-source and, hey, i'm only a beginner!